pizzapanther/prose/README.md

 While the Poetry package is elegant and reduces a Python developers burden, every day usage has some small annoyances.
 Some of these things could be fixed but have been considered out of scope and unpoetic.

 Prose is made to be the everyday version of Poetry and little bit more trashy.
 But the trashiness serves those well in the dirty jobs of life.
-Prose is wrapper around Poetry so all commands and APIs should function the same with the addition of more features.
+Prose is a wrapper around Poetry so all commands and APIs should function the same with the addition of more features.

 ## Installation